python-sdbus/python-sdbus/docs/asyncio_api.rst

         Don't forget to call ``super().__init__()`` in derived classes init calls as it sets up important attributes.

-    :param str interface_name: Sets the dbus interface name that will be used for all properties, methods and signals defined in the body of the class.
+    :param str interface_name: Sets the D-Bus interface name that will be used for all properties, methods and signals defined in the body of the class.

-    :param bool serving_enabled: If set to :py:obj:`True` the interface will not be served on dbus.
+    :param bool serving_enabled: If set to :py:obj:`True` the interface will not be served on D-Bus.
 Mostly used for interfaces that sd-bus already provides such as ``org.freedesktop.DBus.Peer``.

     .. py:method:: dbus_ping()
         :async:

-        Pings the remote service using dbus.
+        Pings the remote service using D-Bus.

         Useful to test if connection or remote service is alive.